Lannakin/BethiniPie_SkyrimSSE_INI_settingsComparison/README.md

 # BethiniPie_SkyrimSSE_INI_settingsComparison

  Reference sheets to visually catalog settings added and altered by Bethini Pie, mostly so I can make notes for Community Shaders compatibility.
+Probably not going to include presets like Ultra vs High etc.

 ## File naming convention: